MicrosoftDocs/azure-dev-docs/articles/terraform/azure-terraform-resource-provider/get-started-export-resources-portal.md

 1. A page opens warning you that you're about to delete resources.
 Type the name of the resource group and select **Delete** to finish deleting the resources and the resource group.

 ### Auto-shutdown
-If the VM is still needed, Azure provides an Auto-shutdown feature for virtual machines to help manage costs and ensure you're not billed for unused resources.
+If the virtual machine is still needed, Azure provides an Auto-shutdown feature for virtual machines to help manage costs and ensure you're not billed for unused resources.

-1. On the **Operations** section for the VM, select the **Auto-shutdown** option.
+1. On the **Operations** section for the virtual machine, select the **Auto shutdown** option.
-1. A page opens where you can configure the auto-shutdown time.
+1. A page opens where you can configure the auto shutdown time.
 Select the **On** option to enable and then set a time that works for you.
 1. Once you set the time, select **Save**  at the top to enable your Auto-shutdown configuration.

 > [!NOTE]
 > Remember to configure the time zone correctly to match your requirements, as (UTC) Coordinated Universal Time is the default setting in the Time zone dropdown.

-For more information, see [Auto-shutdown](/azure/virtual-machines/auto-shutdown-vm).
+For more information, see [Auto shutdown](/azure/virtual-machines/auto-shutdown-virtual machine).

 ## Next steps